 Sure, fruit has outstanding health benefits, but eating too much can skyrocket your sugar intake.
 Balance out the fruit in your smoothie with vegetables such as kale, spinach, cucumber, squash, yam, or pulses.
 Aim for a 2:1 ratio of vegetables to fruit.

 2. Use Unsweetened Ingredients

-When including dairy or non-dairy alternatives, keep your smoothie’s sugar content down by choosing unsweetened, unflavored varieties.
-This means using plain yogurt instead of flavored and “unsweetened” soy milk instead of “original.”
+When including dairy or non-dairy alternatives, keep your smoothie’s sugar content down by choosing unsweetened, unflavoured varieties.
+This means using plain yogurt instead of flavoured and “unsweetened” soy milk instead of “original.”

 3. Add an Extra Source of Fibre